snhoau/TransForPep/README.md

 - line 411: path to save the ideal interaction interface as an XYZ file

 Note: 1.
 Delete the atomic information in the XYZ file that exceeds the predicted region of the model (where the coordinate points are mostly zero).
 Also, make sure to modify the number of atoms at the top.
 You can use software (such as DS View) to view the file.
-2. The model will generate only z-axis positive peptides.
+2. The model will generate only `z-axis positive peptides`.

 # 3. Database Search
 We use the publicly available scorffed database from David Baker's lab, which contains short peptides, along with our own custom peptide database.
 Due to originality concerns, we cannot provide the download link for the full database (we only provide a small amount of data as an example, link: https://u.pcloud.link/publink/show?code=XZIKoaVZFsXBdLSXO2Vkw5sR1BNhEFxNlmt7).
 Please download the complete database from David Baker's lab website and cite it appropriately.
 You can also use your own custom peptide database (we recommend using structurally stable peptides for building the database).
 After calculating the charges for each PDB file in the database (using Amber), save the data in the format specified in the input file (gsdmdinput.pkl) or the database file (pickle).
 If you have any questions, feel free to contact us.